Next On-Line Assessment: Friday 26 April

 HOLA has unlimited capacity in terms of candidates.

-OLA centres are first open to local residents through group registration, and subsequently to external candidates from the same country through individual online registration.
-Only remaining examination stations will be made available to external candidates through the individual online registration system.
+OLA centres are first open to local residents through group registration and subsequently to external candidates from the same country through individual online registration.
+Only the remaining examination stations will be made available to external candidates through the individual online registration system.

 If a Host registers residents through group registration, he or she will receive an invoice for the group as well as a group report with the results of the non-specialist candidates he or she registered.
-The residents will also receive individual performance reports with their results.
+The residents will also receive their individual performance reports.

 Important: candidates who were registered during group registration by their Director of Training should not register again individually via the online registration system.

 If you have any questions, please contact email@example.com